 The lower display shows time, speed, distance, RPM, resistance level, calories burned, and heart rate.
 The range can be tracked in both miles and km, while speed is in MPH and km/h.

-Heart rate can be monitored via the sensors in the fixed handlebars of the machine, but the console is also telemetry enabled; this means it’s compatible with wireless chest strap HR transmitters, and one HR chest strap (is included) with the elliptical.
+Heart rate is (monitored) via the sensors in the fixed handlebars of the machine.
+Additionally, the console is also telemetrically enabled; this means it’s compatible with wireless chest strap HR transmitters, and one HR chest strap (is included) with the elliptical.

-The console has 12 pre-set workout programs, including Rolling Hills, Ride in the Park, Easy Tour, Stream Crossing, Pike’s Peak, Mount Hood, Pyramids, Summit Pass, Uphill Finish, Cross-Training, Intervals, and Stairs.
+The console has 29 customizable workout programs, including Rolling Hills, Ride in the Park, Easy Tour, Stream Crossing, Pike’s Peak, Mount Hood, Pyramids, Summit Pass, Uphill Finish, Cross-Training, Intervals, and Stairs and more.
 Therefore, it gives you the possibility to set up goals for time, distance, and calories.
 There’s also a Fitness Program, a Recovery Program, and an HR control program with four levels of difficulty.

-The console unit lets you store and use 4 User Profiles, each profile recording the workout results to be reviewed later.
-Each user profile stores data regarding age, weight, height, gender, name, and preferred workout values.
+The console unit lets you store and use 4 User Profiles, each profile recording the workout results for later review.
 It’s a great function to have if multiple persons use the machine.

 Also, since you can input data regarding age, gender, weight, and height, the unit can determine your calorie-burning percentage much accurately.